 Between Bethlehem and Jerusalem, Israel-Palestine

-It seems ironic that the rich biblical sites of Bethlehem and Jerusalem, from which people often traveled to and fro throughout history, is now separated by a concrete barrier.
+It seems ironic that the rich historical sites of Bethlehem and Jerusalem, from which people often traveled to and fro throughout history, are now separated by a concrete barrier.
 Graffiti is often used to express frustrations about this reality in a creative, non-violent manner.
 This particular one begs the question: What if enemies focus on what they have in common?

 He's Coming Again